 Weinstein’s very deep pockets – London’s Sunday Times estimates his net worth to be between $240 and $300 million – have almost certainly helped him avoid criminal prosecution.
 Two years ago, Weinstein retained $2,000 an hour trial lawyer David Boies to help him skirt prosecution for allegedly “assaulting 22-year-old model Ambra Battilana Gutierrez in March 2015.”
 According to Vox, “Gutierrez reported the assault to the NYPD the night it happened, and wore a wire the next day, when she recorded Weinstein saying, ‘I won’t do it again.’”
 Nevertheless, after meeting with Boies, Manhattan District Attorney Cyrus Vance, Jr., directed assistants to abandon the case.
 A few months later, Boies contributed $10,000 to Vance’s reelection campaign.

-By publishing these facts, the New York Times ultimately laid Weinstein low.
+By publishing these facts, the Times ultimately laid Weinstein low.
 But even when Executive Editor Dean Baquet ultimately decided to approve the story, he was mindful of Weinstein’s wealth and the potential negative impact on the paper’s bottom line.
 Without a hint of irony, Baquet told reporter Jim Rutenberg “Harvey Weinstein is an advertiser – but that never even crossed my mind.”
 Former New York Times reporter Sharon Waxman speculates that Weinstein’s advertising dollars may have played a role in the New York Times decision to redact from her 2004 story sexual harassment accusations against Weinstein by an Italian actress and an intern.

 It wasn’t just victims who remained silent or, worse, abetted Weinstein even when his appalling behavior was an open secret at his company.
 Weinstein’s company Miramax produced Matt Damon’s breakout hit Good Will Hunting and two early Russell Crowe films before he was widely known.
 Sharon Waxman contends that Damon and Crowe, possibly in a show of gratitude towards their benefactor, helped kill most of her 2004 New York Times story on Weinstein.